FusionCache/docs/docs/objects.md

 }
 ```

-Two objects are created, one for `Person` and another for `Address`, and each has a unique OID and separate OID to object mapping:
+Two objects are created, one for `Person` and another for `Address`, and each has a unique OID and separate OID to object mappings:

 ![Oid to objects map](images/objects_oidobjectmap2.svg)

 <br/>

-Fusion also stored the link between these `Person` and `Address` OIDs.
-This means when you retrieve (`GET` or `FIND`) the `Person` object, the `Address` can also be returned:
+Fusion also stores the link between these `Person` and `Address` OIDs.
+This means when you retrieve the `Person` object, the `Address` can also be returned:

 ```json
 {